 (ii) Closing.
-The closing of the sale of the Trust’s Class B Membership Interest to the Winning Bidder shall occur at the principal place of business of the Company on unless all the Members and the Winning Bidder agree upon a different place or date or unless Governmental or other required approvals, consents or waivers are required, in which case the closing shall occur as soon as practicable after but in no event later than .
-At the closing, (A) the Trust shall execute and deliver to the Winning Bidder (I) an assignment of the Trust’s Class B Membership Interest, in form and substance reasonably acceptable to the Winning Bidder, containing a    warranty of title as to such Membership Interest that such Membership Interest is free and clear of all Encumbrances and (II) any other instruments or agreements reasonably requested by the Winning Bidder that would be customary in connection with such sale; and (B) the Winning Bidder shall deliver to the Trust in immediately-available funds the purchase price provided for in Section 3.03(b)(i).
+The closing of the sale of the Trust’s Class B Membership Interest to the Winning Bidder shall occur at the principal place of business of the Company on [ ] June 30, 2001 unless all the Members and the Winning Bidder agree upon a different place or date or unless Governmental or other required approvals, consents or waivers are required, in which case the closing shall occur as soon as practicable after [ ] June 30, 2001 but in no event later than [ ] July 31, 2001.
+At the closing, (A) the Trust shall execute and deliver to the Winning Bidder (I) an assignment of the Trust’s Class B Membership Interest, in form and substance reasonably acceptable to the Winning Bidder, containing a    general warranty of title as to such Membership Interest (including(stating that such Membership Interest is free and clear of all Encumbrances ) by, through or under the Trust) and (II) any other instruments or agreements reasonably requested by the Winning Bidder that would be customary in connection with such sale; and (B) the Winning Bidder shall deliver to the Trust in immediately-available funds the purchase price provided for in Section 3.03(b)(i).
 The Sharing Ratios of the Members shall be deemed adjusted to reflect the effect of the purchase.

 (iii) Rescheduling of Auction If Necessary.
-If, due to the last sentence of Section 3.03(d)(i)(B), the Company is precluded from sending the Auction Notice on the date specified for same in Section 3.03(b)(i), then the dates of specified in Section 3.03(b) shall each be postponed by 30 days (subject to the last sentence of Section 3.03(d)(i)(B)).
+If, due to the last sentence of Section 3.03(d)(i)(B), the Company is precluded from sending the Auction Notice on the date specified for same in Section 3.03(b)(i), then the dates of [ ] and [ ] May 10, 2001 and May 31, 2001 specified in Section 3.03(b) shall each be postponed by 30 days (subject to the last sentence of Section 3.03(d)(i)(B)).
 If either of such postponed dates would otherwise fall on a day which is not a Business Day, then such postponed date shall occur on the next succeeding Business Day.
 In the event of any postponement, the Class A Member shall use all reasonable efforts to satisfy the condition precedent to soliciting offers on the date scheduled for the postponed Auction Notice, as stated in the last sentence of Section 3.03(d)(i)(B).

+(iv) Winning Bidder Representation.
+The Winning Bidder shall represent and warrant to the Class B Member that the Winning Bidder’s principal business (and the principal business of each of its Affiliates) is not electricity generation and/or supply and/or distribution of oil and/or gas and/or electricity, or the manufacture of gas or steam power generating turbines.

 (c) Admission of Assignee as a Member.
 An Assignee has the right to be admitted to the Company as a Member, with the Membership Interest (and attendant Sharing Ratio) so transferred to such Assignee, only if (i) the Disposing Member making the Disposition has granted the Assignee the Disposing Member’s entire Membership Interest; and (ii) such Disposition is effected in strict compliance with this Section 3.03.